paulegradie/Sailfish/site/src/pages/docs/1/as-a-test-project.md

+---
-# As a Test Project
+title: As a Test Project
+---

 Using Sailfish as a test project is a simple way to encourage you and your fellow developers to write basic benchmarking tests when making changes to your code base.